zrei/aoc23/README.md

 * Using the cpp priority queue
 * Using a struct as the key for a map
 * Failing on the memoisation for a bit

+## Day 18
+* Optimising my solution for part 1 so it could run for part 2 by using a priority queue
+* There's an easier mathematical solution T_T